Ready to Complete the Common App?

 To help you (and those advising you) navigate the application process, the Common App provides several resources on its website.
 Access these anytime over the next several months.

 - Common App Ready provides presentations and video tutorials on different aspects of the application, including recommendations, fee waivers, and creating an account.
 It also includes general tips and best practices, as well as resources in Spanish.

 - If you have someone besides your school counselor assisting you with the college admissions process, such as a mentor at a college access organization, you can invite that person to serve as an Advisor within your Common App.
 Advisors can preview your application (but not make any edits) in order to provide assistance and check your progress.
 You can invite up to three individuals to serve as Advisors.

 - Want to find out which schools use the Common App?
 You can search by name or region, or simply view the entire list.

 - Not sure where to begin?
 These four steps tell you how to start your Common App, and include helpful links and pro tips.

 - You might have questions as you journey through this application process, so check this list of resources to find out information you need.

 - The Common App is on Facebook, Twitter, and YouTube, so like, visit, and connect to receive updates, reminders, and tips.

 - Need some assistance?
-The Applicant Solutions Center provides helpful articles, the ability to search by topic, and a contact form that boasts an average response time of under one hour.
+The Student Solutions Center provides helpful articles, the ability to search by topic, and a contact form that boasts an average response time of under one hour.